 Everyone should take note of this case as it is likely to come up again and again in divorce, visitation, and custody situations.
-The facts of the case are set out below, and click here for the full opinion.
+The facts of the case are set out below.
 The main takeaway for me as a practitioner is to make sure to address breastfeeding in the divorce decree or property settlement agreement if the mother is wanting to continue breastfeeding.
 Here, the parties had agreed that the child could breastfeed until 18 months, and then the father could get standard visitation.
 However, once 18 months came around, the mom and her lactation specialist felt the child still needed to breast feed for several more months.
 The trial judge decided there was no change in circumstances from the time of the divorce decree and therefore did not change the visitation schedule to account for breastfeeding beyond the child's 18th month.
 Supreme Court of Arkansas affirmed.

 Facts of the case: On December 25, 2008, Michelle Brown and Vernon Brown were married.
 They separated on or about October 22, 2009, while Michelle was pregnant.
 On December 26, 2009, she gave birth to a daughter.
 On August 10, 2010, Vernon filed a first amended complaint for absolute divorce.
 On October 21, 2010, the circuit court held a hearing on the matter, at which time the parties stated that they had reached an agreement on visitation.
 The agreement was that Michelle would be granted custody of their daughter and that until their daughter reached eighteen months, Vernon would have visitation privileges from 4:00 p.m. until 8:00 p.m. every Tuesday and Thursday, as well as on every other Friday, Saturday, and Sunday for the same time period.
 This limited visitation schedule was agreed upon by the parties in order to accommodate Michelle’s nursing of the child.1 The parties also agreed that once their daughter reached eighteen months of age, they would adhere to the standard visitation schedule of five weeks in the summer, alternating weekends, and alternating holidays.
 At the hearing, the circuit court questioned Michelle and Vernon about whether they understood and agreed to the terms of the visitation agreement.
 Both parties stated that they understood the terms of the agreement and that they knew they would be bound by it.
 The circuit court accepted the agreement and included the visitation terms in the subsequent divorce decree filed on November 8, 2010.